AskAjay.ai

 Full autonomy only for low-risk, reversible tasks.
 Years away for anything important.

 Here’s the underhyped part: while splashy autonomous agents grab headlines and fail publicly, quiet agentic workflows are genuinely transforming back-office operations.
 Invoice reconciliation.
 Contract clause extraction.
 IT ticket routing.
-These aren’t exciting demos — they’re boring, bounded, and they work.
+These aren’t exciting demos.
+They’re boring, bounded, and they work.
 The companies getting real value from agents aren’t the ones chasing autonomy.
 They’re the ones who found the right readiness foundation and picked problems where AI proposes and humans approve.

 2026 is when enterprises finally learn that “agentic” doesn’t mean “autonomous.”
 The winning model will be AI that proposes while humans decide.